javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 If you go after the shiny new thing just because you find a small roadblock, you'll never understand the actual limits of your database and you may never know when there is a real reason to change.

+## 10. Try to use the simplest possible data structure.

+A few years ago, one of the websites I was working on went on the front page of Google (yes, that small blue link).
+The traffic it gets is pretty high.

+I had to develop a search functionality.
+The first thing you'd think is to use the database you are currently using or maybe using a special one, like elastic.

+But in this case, I needed to use the database as less as possible to be able to cope with the load.

+So I decided to go the simplest way: create an index with an in-memory array where all the words would be stored.
+I ran a linear search, yes, a simple for loop with the search logic.

+was it the best index structure?
+No if you just think about performance, but it worked, it was simple, easy to maintain and change.

+There is always time to make it more advanced.
+With time you end up loving simple and flat arrays.

+BTW, you can read the full story [here](https://javisantana.com/2013/06/27/como-aguantamos-una-portada-de-google.html)